 The following five factors may be considered when determining how much you’ll pay to insure your rental unit:

 As a rule of thumb, the more insurance you require, the higher your premium.
-Renters insurance seeks to protect a tenant’s personal belongings – both in and outside the house – so step one is to take a personal inventory.
+Renters insurance seeks to protect a tenant’s personal belongings – both inside and outside the house – so step one is to take a personal inventory.

 Pay attention to whether your policy reimburses the actual cash value or the replacement value of your belongings.
 It will cost you significantly more to replace an old stereo than its depreciated cash value.